Many-body and QED effects in electron-atom inelastic scattering in EELS: Atomic Structure

 \subsection{Dirac-Hartree-Fock}

-Multi-electron atoms are studied systematically within the framework of many-body theory and Green's functions \cite{fetter2003quantum, PhysRevA.74.062503}.
-The wavefunction ansatz for a finite system of fermions is given by Eq. (\ref{slater}).
+Multielectron atoms are studied systematically within the framework of many-body theory and Green's functions \cite{fetter2003quantum, PhysRevA.74.062503}.
+The wave-function ansatz for a finite system of fermions is given by Eq. (\ref{slater}).
 The equations of motion of the one-particle orbitals in coordinate space follow from Dyson's equation

-where $\boldsymbol{\alpha} = -\gamma^0 {\boldsymbol \gamma}$, $\beta = i \gamma^0$ and $\Sigma$ is the irreducible self-energy.
+where $\boldsymbol{\alpha} = -\gamma^0 {\boldsymbol \gamma}$, $\beta = i \gamma^0$, and $\Sigma$ is the irreducible self-energy.
 The self-energy includes the direct and exchange contributions from the electron-electron interaction and higher-order terms in the vertex corrections.
 In DHF, the vertex function is taken to be zero, meaning that no vertex corrections are included to the self-energy beyond the bare interaction

 where the antisymmetrized electron-electron matrix element is defined in Eq.~(\ref{eepotential}). $V_{ee}(|\bfx_i - \bfx_j|)$ is the electron-electron interaction.
 At the lowest order, this is the Coulomb potential.
-For inner-shell electrons of heavier atoms the Breit interaction becomes non-negligible
+For inner-shell electrons of heavier atoms the Breit interaction becomes non-negligible:

-The interaction at the one loop level will not play a leading role in our results.
-The form of the effective one-loop potentials is discussed in \cite{PhysRevA.72.052115}. $V_{nucl}$ is the nuclear potential derived from a Fermi distribution for the nuclear charge density \cite{BRACK1985275},
+The interaction at the one-loop level will not play a leading role in our results.
+The form of the effective one-loop potentials is discussed in \cite{PhysRevA.72.052115}. $\mathrm{V_{nucl}}$ is the nuclear potential derived from a Fermi distribution for the nuclear charge density \cite{BRACK1985275},